 I have lived in Kingsteignton for over fifty years and my four children attended local schools up to the age of 18.
 Prior to its closure, I worked for 18 years at a specialist College for deaf young people, run by a national charity.
 I then gained a degree in Human Resources and Personnel Management, and worked for local authorities until retirement eight years ago.

 During past years, I served on both secondary and primary schools’ Governing Bodies and acted as a Trustee for local organisations.
 I was involved in the founding of Kingsteignton School and subsequently appointed as a Member, to support the work of that School’s Trustees.
 Although my main interest is in the work of the USF and its endeavours to give children the best possible primary school experience, I enjoy being involved with other local organisations - including our local library, tennis club and twinning organisation - that provide facilities for all to enjoy in Kingsteignton.

 I am passionate about children having the greatest opportunity to develop their potential in a safe and secure environment, and am committed to staff receiving appropriate and effective support as they serve the children and their families.
 As well as experience and appropriate skills to enhance my role as a Governor, I bring a commitment, enthusiasm and a positive approach to this privilege, and am honoured to be part of the United Schools’ Federation team.

-Mr Charles Siegle
+Mr Charlie Siegle